-- Students interested in youth ministry should enroll in the concentration in youth ministry in the MA in Christian education as well as work in a field education site in youth ministry. - Students interested in spiritual formation should enroll in the MA in spiritual formation and direction as well as participate in a practicum in spiritual formation. - Students interested in music ministry should enroll in the MA in music ministry.
-Courses in music and performance can be added through Northwestern University. - Students interested in pastoral counseling should enroll in the MA in pastoral care and counseling. - Students interested in Christian social work should enroll in the joint MDiv/MSW program between Garrett-Evangelical and Loyola University. - Students interested in Christian Education or children's ministry should enroll in the MA in Christian education and complete a field education placement in a Christian education ministry. - Students interested in social justice, urban, or multi-cultural ministries will find supportive course work in the MDiv, MA, or MTS programs.
+- Students interested in youth ministry should enroll in the concentration in youth ministry in the MA in Christian education as well as work in a field education site in youth ministry. - Students interested in spiritual formation should enroll in the MA in spiritual formation and direction as well as participate in a practicum in spiritual formation. - Students interested in pastoral counseling should enroll in the MA in pastoral care and counseling. - Students interested in Christian social work should enroll in the joint MDiv/MSW program between Garrett-Evangelical and Loyola University. - Students interested in Christian Education or children's ministry should enroll in the MA in Christian education and complete a field education placement in a Christian education ministry. - Students interested in social justice, urban, or multi-cultural ministries will find supportive course work in the MDiv, MA, or MTS programs.
 The Chicago-area contains many field education placement options in urban ministry and social justice ministries.